 The disadvantages of outstream video ads

-- They’re not easily found in ad marketplaces.
+- Outstream video ads are difficult to find in ad marketplaces.
 There’s still confusion about how to best offer these placements to advertisers.
-Many outstream campaigns have to be bid on as part of a bundle with pre-roll placements and banner units.
+Many outstream campaigns should bid on as part of a bundle with pre-roll placements and banner units.

 - ROI is difficult to track.
 As a fairly new ad format, key performance metrics are hard to keep track of since many platforms lack adequate outstream analytics.

-- Most clients expect their video ads to play pre-roll, creating a discrepancy between how their budget is spent, and how they think it’s being spent.
+- Most clients expect their video ads to play pre-roll, creating a discrepancy in ad budgets.

 - Some say the ads are less annoying, but are they really?
 You won’t have to watch them in full if you don’t want to, but they’re intrusive nonetheless.